pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ## To get started
 {: #get-started }

-The course will start on Feb 26 with 5 people with whom I feel there's a good match for the course.
+* The course will start on Feb 26 with 5 people with whom I feel there's a good match for the course.
 Each will be coached individually.

-The course will cost $200.
+* The course will cost $200.

-If you're not happy with how the course is going for you, I'll issue you a full refund.
+* If you're not happy with how the course is going for you, I'll issue you a full refund.

-The signup form is just here below.
+* The signup form is just here below.
 After receiving your signup, I'll contact you to learn more about you, and if I think the course will be helpful, I'll send you a link to pay via Paypal.
+{: .get-started-checklist }

 {% include signup-objectives-course-cohort.html %}